Directions of development in contemporary Ukrainian literature 3222-30KRLU1K-N

 Written exam.

-- systematic preparation for classes of the assigned material.
+- systematic preparation of the assigned material for classes.

 Assessment components:

-- continuous assessment (current preparation for classes, activity) – 50%
+- continuous, formative assessment (ongoing preparation for classes, active participation) – 30%

 92% - 97% - 5 (very good grade)

-Students are allowed 2 (out of 30 hours) unexcused absences; each subsequent absence requires an excuse.
-The lecturer decides whether to accept the excuse.
+Students are allowed two (out of 30 hours) unexcused absences; each subsequent absence requires an excuse.
+The lecturer decides whether an absence is recognized.

-The form of assessment for classes that the student was absent from is determined by the lecturer.
+The form of credit for classes from which the student was absent is determined by the lecturer.

-Exceeding 50% of excused and unexcused absences may be grounds for failing the course.
+Exceeding the number of excused and unexcused absences in 50% of classes may constitute grounds for failing the course.

 Bibliography